West Midlands (county): Sport

 The West Midlands is home to numerous sports teams.
 In rugby union, the West Midlands is home to various clubs including Wasps RFC, Birmingham Barbarians, Sutton Coldfield RFC, Moseley Rugby Football Club, Birmingham & Solihull RFC, and Coventry RFC.

 In rugby league, the Midlands Hurricanes are the only team from the county playing in the professional ranks, currently in the third tier League 1.

-In association football, there are six Premier League and Football League teams in the county of which two, Aston Villa, and Wolverhampton Wanderers, play in the Premier League.
+In association football, there are six Premier League and Football League teams in the county of which two, Aston Villa, and Coventry City, play in the Premier League.
 The following clubs are often referred to as the West Midlands "Big Six":